 8. Organize Garage Tools

-Instead of misplacing the remote or dropping your charging cables, velcro them to a convenient location to make your life that much easier.
+You can use Velcro tape just about everywhere.
+Instead of misplacing the remote or dropping your charging cables, Velcro them to a convenient location to make your life that much easier.
+You could also make a Velcro hanger for your keys and place it by your front door.

-Place safety items like flashlights and alarm buttons in easy reach around your home with velcro tape.
-You can even use velcro to help childproof your home by adding soft touches or protective casing to dangerous objects.
+Place safety items like flashlights and alarm buttons in easy-to-reach locations around your home with Velcro tape.
+You can even use Velcro to help childproof your home by adding soft barriers or protective casing to dangerous objects.
+If you have a cupboard full of cleaning chemicals, add Velcro closures to prevent children and pets from getting into it.

-This guide for velcro tape uses products we don’t carry, but we want you to be aware of all your options.
-If you have specific questions on our Velcro alternative hook and loop tape, please contact us.
+This guide for Velcro tape includes products that Tape Jungle doesn't carry (at least, not yet).
+That's because we want you to be aware of all your options.
+If you have specific questions about our Velcro alternative hook and loop tape, please contact us.
+You can also check out our Shipping and Returns page for information about ordering from us.
+We look forward to helping you again soon!